glhrmoura/js-quiz/README.md

 I have compiled some basic JavaScript language questions so developers can test their knowledge, and also learn some nuances of the language from the detailed answers to each question.

+## A few notes about the code
+- Assuming ECMAScript 6
+- Every snippet is run as a global code
+- The code is not running in strict mode.

 ### 1. What is the result of:

 ```javascript